-Applications to study for Masters and research degrees need to be made directly through the University.
+Applications to study for Masters and research degrees at the Royal Agricultural University need to be made directly through the university.

 When to apply

-Applications are welcome at any time during the year (the main application period is between November and May) however it is recommended that you apply as early as possible.
+Applications are welcome at any time during the year (with the main application period being between November and May) however it is recommended that you apply as early as possible.

-We aim to make decisions on applications within two weeks of receipt of having received all required documents.
+We aim to make decisions on applications within two weeks of having received all required documents.
 As part of the online application, you will be asked to

 - Include a detailed personal statement

 - Upload copies of transcripts and degree certificates for previous study (please note that if the language of the transcript is not in English, we will require a certified translation)

 - Provide contact details for two referees.
 If you already have the references you can upload them with the application form.